antarctica/bas-style-kit-file-upload-endpoint/README.md

 Through [Continuous Integration](#continuous-integration), on each commit current dependencies are tested and a snapshot uploaded to Snyk.
 This snapshot is then monitored for vulnerabilities.

+### Static security scanning

+To ensure the security of this API, source code is checked against [Bandit](https://github.com/PyCQA/bandit) for issues such as not sanitising user inputs or using weak cryptography.

+**Warning:** Bandit is a static analysis tool and can't check for issues that are only be detectable when running the application.
+As with all security tools, Bandit is an aid for spotting common mistakes, not a guarantee of secure code.

+Through [Continuous Integration](#continuous-integration), each commit is tested.

 ### Internal request methods

 Some additional API endpoints are available for development/testing purposes.
 These endpoints are not documented